 Local exhaust ventilation (LEV) systems provide a positive means of removing airborne contaminants from the working environment by capturing them at their source.

 Such systems are required when worker exposure to airborne emissions is not satisfactorily controlled by general dilution ventilation.
-Factors contributing to the need for local exhaust ventilation include:
+Factors contributing to the need for LEV include:

 - contaminants which are relatively hazardous